 NASCAR's Johnson-Blaney feud shows no signs of slowing down

-NASCAR Michigan Auto RacingRyan Blaney waits during qualifying for the NASCAR Cup Series auto race at Michigan International Speedway in Brooklyn, Mich., Friday, Aug.
+NASCAR drivers pushing limits on track, pointing fingersBubba Wallace watches qualifications for a NASCAR Cup Series auto race at Michigan International Speedway in Brooklyn, Mich., Friday, Aug.
 9, 2019.
 (AP Photo/Paul Sancya)

 Johnson still wants Blaney to apologize for making contact from behind going into a turn nearly a week ago at Watkins Glen.